adilahmad4all/flock/readme.md

    pnpm all
    ```

-### AWS Deployment
+### CLOUD Deployment

-To deploy the project to AWS, follow these steps:
+To deploy the project to Cloud, follow these steps:

-1. Create an EC2 instance for Jenkins DevOps:
+1. Create an EC2 or compute vm instance for Jenkins DevOps:

    - Launch an EC2 instance on AWS.
    - Install and configure Jenkins on the EC2 instance.